 At Hull Judo Club the welfare and care of our players is of great significance.

-The club has appointed a Welfare Officer, Gerald Barley.
-He is available at our training sessions if you have any questions or concerns.
+The club has appointed Alex Render as our Welfare Officer.
+Alex is available at our training sessions if you have any questions or concerns.

-His contact details are available through the club if you require to contact him outside of club times, alternatively please email firstname.lastname@example.org
+Contact details are available through the club if you require to contact them outside of club times, alternatively please email firstname.lastname@example.org

 Assist the club to fulfil its responsibilities to safeguard children and young people at club level.

 Assist the club to implement its child protection plan at club level.